ISY-Project/ISY-Project/README.md

 ## How to run

+### Via maven

 1. Clone the repository: `git clone https://github.com/ISY-Project/ISY-Project.git`
 2. Cd into the project directory: `cd ./ISY-Project`
+3. To run the project uses `mvn clean javafx:run`

+### Via VSCode

+1. Clone the repository: `git clone https://github.com/ISY-Project/ISY-Project.git`
+2. Cd into the project directory: `cd ./ISY-Project`
 3. Copy `launch.json.example` to `launch.json`
 4. Edit the `launch.json` to use the JavaFX SDK by replacing `<path to JavaFX SDK lib version 23.0.1>` with the path to your JavaFX SDK installation.
-5. To run the project uses `mvn clean javafx:run`
+5. Use the VSCode run option in order to run the program.

 ## How to compile